Fybogel is a laxative taken to treat constipation (difficulty pooing).

 Fybogel isn't suitable for everyone.
 To make sure Fybogel is safe for you, tell your doctor or pharmacist if you have:

-- an allergy to this or any other medicine
+- had an allergic reaction to fybogel or any other medicines in the past

 - a bowel obstruction

 - muscle weakness of the bowel (colonic atony)

 - a rare genetic illness called phenylketonuria

 Fybogel comes as sachets of plain, orange or lemon-flavoured granules.
 It's best to take Fybogel after a meal or snack.